Loewe88/fritz-pi-player/README.md

 # fritz-pi-player
-A small webservice (written in python) to use a raspberry pi as a player for AVM Fritz DVB-C streams
+A small webservice (written in go) to use a raspberry pi as a player for AVM Fritz DVB-C streams